Despite coaching change rumors, Buffs eye bowl eligibility in home finale

 The press conference really felt more like an announcement of a head coach stepping down rather than his usual pre-scheduled, weekly game preview press conference.
 Lost amid the chatter and the speculative questions from media is the fact that Colorado still has a season to finish.

-It’ll be the final game at Folsom Field this season, marking the last game that the Buffs’ 18 seniors on the roster will play in front of home fans.
+It’ll be the final game at Folsom Field this season, marking the last time that the Buffs’ 19 seniors on the roster will play in front of home fans.

-“A lot of guys want to win this game for the seniors to send the seniors off right,” said senior safety Nick Fisher, who is one of the 18 set to suit up at Folsom one final time on Saturday.
+“A lot of guys want to win this game for the seniors to send the seniors off right,” senior safety Nick Fisher said.
 “I think everyone knows one more win and we’re bowl eligible, so it’s kind of a win-win for us.”

 It’ll be a big day at Folsom Field.
 Not only will the hallowed grounds play host to Colorado’s senior footballers one last time, but it will also mark the milestone 500th game to be played at the 94-year-old stadium.